purpleidea/mgmt/DOCUMENTATION.md

 This mode can also be useful for bootstrapping a new host where you'd like to have the service run continuously and as part of an mgmt cluster normally.

+In particular, when combined with the `--converged-timeout` parameter, the entire set of running mgmt agents will need to all simultaneously converge for the group to exit.
+This is particularly useful for bootstrapping new clusters which need to exchange information that is only available at run time.

 ####Blog post

 An introductory blog post about this topic will follow soon.